 - The dialogue is realistic and serves a purpose

 Include your full name, the title of your submission, your email address, and website link (if available) plus a personal photograph and a short 150-word bio.
 Include the title of your piece in the Subject line.
 While submissions previously published on personal blogs are acceptable, we do not accept submissions previously published in other publications including those that have been self-published.
-We pay prose submissions $50/CWA members, $25/nonmembers and poetry submissions $35/members, $10/nonmembers upon publication.
+Upon publication, we pay $50/CWA members, $25/nonmembers per prose piece and $35/members, $10/nonmembers per poem.

 Prose: Submit no more than one prose piece at a time.
 Prose should be single-spaced, Times New Roman font, and no longer than 1,800 words.
 Submit in Microsoft Word, not PDF.

 Poetry: Submit no more than three poems at a time.
 Poems should be single-spaced in a Times New Roman font.